cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/jdma.md

 ---

 {{<alert type="info">}}
-A new system called [NLDS](https://techblog.ceda.ac.uk/2022/03/09/near-line-data-store-intro.html) is in development and will eventually replace both Elastic Tape and JDMA.
+Please see [Near-Line Data Store](nlds) for details of JASMIN's new storage service, which will replace both JDMA and Elastic Tape and is now available for use.
 {{</alert>}}

 **See the JDMA user documentation